pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/locks/redis/_index.md

 ##### Release

 Once the lock has completed its function, it needs to be released.
-This can be done with the releaseLock() method, which takes the correlationId and the key as input parameters.
+This can be done with the releaseLock() method, which takes the context and the key as input parameters.
 The following example shows how to release a lock.

 {{< tabsection >}}
   {{< include "./__code15_node.md" >}}